In this Nexus Mutal review, we delve into this groundbreaking insurance alternative tailored for the cryptocurrency and DeFi landscape.

 The token has multiple purposes and can be used to purchase cover, and it can be staked to vote on claims or against any smart contracts to lower the price of cover.
 It can also be used as a voting weight in governance.
 The NXM tokens can only be bought and sold by members with the Nexus Mutual application.

 How to Buy or Sell NXM Coins

-The only place available to buy or sell Nexus Mutual’s token, NXM is on the Nexus Mutual site, using their exchange.
-To buy NXM you’ll also need to be a become a Member of Nexus Mutual, which will include completing KYC and entering in your own personal information such as your name, address and uploading photographic ID which will link your address to you.
+The only place available to buy or sell Nexus Mutual’s token, NXM, is on the Nexus Mutual site, using their exchange.
+To buy NXM, you’ll also need to become a Member of Nexus Mutual, which will include completing KYC and entering in your own personal information, such as your name and address and uploading a photographic ID, which will link your address to you.

-If you do not want to enter in your personal details and link this to your Ethereum address, there is also Wrapped NXM (WNXM) which you can purchase over on the likes of decentralised exchanges such as UniSwap.
+If you do not want to enter your personal details and link this to your Ethereum address, there is also Wrapped NXM (WNXM), which you can purchase over on the likes of decentralised exchanges such as UniSwap.